-- We start with each of your different balances.
-These balances include, for example, regular purchases and different promotional balances.
-(When we calculate interest charges, we treat each deferred interest transaction separately even if it has the same terms as another deferred interest transaction.) - We calculate the daily balance for each of your different balances.
+• We start with each of your different balances.
+These balances include, for example, regular purchases, regular cash advances, and different promotional balances.
+(When we calculate interest charges, we treat each deferred interest transaction separately even if it has the same terms as another deferred interest transaction.)

+- We calculate the daily balance for each of your different balances.
 To get a daily balance, we start with the balance as of the end of the previous day.
 We add any interest charge on the previous day's balance.
 (This results in daily compounding of interest charges.)
 We add any new charges.
 We then subtract any new credits or payments. - We multiply each daily balance by the daily periodic rate that applies to it.
 We do this for each day in the billing cycle.
 This gives us the daily interest charges for each of your different balances. - We add up all the daily interest charges.
-The sum is the total interest charge for the billing cycle. - You authorize us to round interest charges to the nearest cent.
+The sum is the total interest charge for the billing cycle. - · You authorize us to round interest charges to the nearest cent.

-When we calculate daily balances, we add a purchase as of the Transaction Date.
-(The Transaction Date is on the billing statement.)
+When we calculate daily balances, we add a purchase, balance transfer, or cash advance as of the Transaction Date.
+(The Transaction Date for a balance transfer or cash advance is the date we get a request to complete a transaction.
+When you send a convenience check directly to someone, the Transaction Date is the date we receive the check for payment.
+The Transaction Date is on the billing statement.)
 We add a transaction fee to the same balance as the transaction.
 We generally add other fees to the regular purchase balance.
+We add any remaining balance from a balance transfer at a promotional APR to the regular purchase balance.
+We do this on the day after the promotional period expires.
 We subtract a payment or credit as of the day it is credited to the account and then make other adjustments.
 We treat a credit balance as a balance of zero.

 Minimum Interest Charge.
-If we charge you interest, the charge will be no less than \$2.
+If we charge you interest, the charge will be no less than \$1.
 We add the charge to the regular purchase balance or allocate it among one or more of the balances that accrues interest.